fingerprintjs/broyster/readme.md

   </a>
 </p>

-A monorepo of testing tools
+A monorepo of testing tools for Karma with advanced usage of Browserstack and a Jasmine retry mechanism.

 Project structure: